 A.G.
 VanEngen Spivey, "Group velocity dispersion of CdSSe/ZnS core/shell colloidal quantum dots," Optics Communications 363, 31-36 (2016).

 A.G.
 VanEngen Spivey and Nathanael Seid, "Group velocity dispersion of dyes in solution measured with white-light interferometry," Applied Optics 50, 194-202 (2011).

 A.G.
 VanEngen Spivey, C.N.
 Borca, and S.T.
 Cundiff, "Correlation coefficient for dephasing of light-hole excitons in GaAs quantum wells," Solid State Communications 145, 303-307 (2008).

 Other professional activities

 Professor Spivey is an active member of the Northwest Section of the American Physical Society (APS).
 She is also involved with the APS Division of Laser Science, the American Associate of Physics Teachers and the Optical Society of America.
-She regularly reviews articles submitted for publication to journals like the American Journal of Physics, Optics Letters, and Optical Materials Express.
+She regularly reviews articles submitted for publication to journals like the American Journal of Physics.

 Professor Spivey lives in Tacoma with her husband, Mike, and their three children.
 In her occasional free time, she enjoys reading fiction, seeing films, and being outdoors.